yoshida-lab/XenonPy/docs/source/features.rst

 ``elements`` contains 74 element-level properties of 118 elements.
 Their missing values were statistically imputed by performing the multiple imputation method [1]_ and stored as ``elements_completed``.
-Because of the statistical unreliability of the impution for a subset of properties and heavier atoms that contains many missing values in elements, the ``elements_completed`` data set provides only 58 properties of 94 elements (from **H** to **Pu**).
+Because of the statistical unreliability of the imputation for a subset of properties and heavier atoms that contains many missing values in elements, the ``elements_completed`` data set provides only 58 properties of 94 elements (from **H** to **Pu**).
 The following table shows the currently available elemental information.

 .. table:: Element-level properties